This article was originally published on July 26th, 2018. We have completely updated the article with up to date

 In most cases, you’ll want double pane windows for your home, but there are a few situations where you might benefit from single-pane windows.

-For example, because there is only one layer of glass, single pane of glass are less expensive than double pane windows.
+For example, because there is only one layer of glass, single pane of glass is less expensive than double pane windows.
 This can be helpful for people who don’t have a lot of money to spend on their windows.

 Just remember, single-pane windows may cost less to install, but over time, they’ll make your energy bill rise.